SoftInstigate/restheart-website/docs/mongodb-rest/representation-format.md

 ### JSON Mode

-{: .alert.alert-info}
-JSON Mode is available from RESTHeart v4.1

 JSON can only directly represent a subset of the types supported by BSON.
 To preserve type information, RESTHeart adds the following extensions to the JSON format.

 The query parameter `jsonMode` allows to specify the JSON Mode